Textualize/rich/README.md

 # Rich

-Rich is a Python library for _rich_ text and beautiful formatting in the terminal.
+Rich is a Python library for rendering _rich_ text and beautiful formatting to the terminal.

-The [Rich API](https://rich.readthedocs.io/en/latest/) make it easy to add colored text (up to 16.7million colors) and styles (bold, italic, underline etc.) to your script or application.
-Rich can also render pretty tables, markdown and source code with syntax highlighting.
+The [Rich API](https://rich.readthedocs.io/en/latest/) makes it easy to add colorful text (up to 16.7 million colors) with styles (bold, italic, underline etc.) to your script or application.
+Rich can also render pretty tables, markdown, syntax highlighted source code, and tracebacks -- out of the box.

 ## Installing